Human trafficking in Equatorial Guinea: Prosecution (2009)

-Protection
+Protection (2009)

 The Government of Equatorial Guinea demonstrated no effective measures to protect trafficking victims during the reporting period.
-The government has no law to provide benefits or services to victims and witnesses; and it did not provide funding or support to any victim care facilities, though provision of such services are called for in the government’s National Plan Against Human Trafficking.
+The government has no law to provide benefits or services to victims and witnesses; it did not provide funding or support to any victim care facilities, though such services are called for in the government’s National Plan Against Human Trafficking.
 Law enforcement authorities did not employ procedures to identify victims of trafficking among foreign women and children in prostitution or foreign children in exploitative labor conditions.
-The government also did not make efforts – in either a systematic or ad hoc way – to refer victims to organizations that provide short- or long-term care.
+The government also did not make efforts - in either a systematic or ad hoc way - to refer victims to organizations that provide short- or long-term care.
 The provision of care for child trafficking victims was the responsibility of the Ministry of Social Affairs and the Catholic Church.
-In practice, only Equatoguinean children were placed in a church or NGO-run orphanage for care; foreign children were usually deported summarily.
+In practice, only Equatoguinean children were placed in a church or NGO-run an orphanage for care; foreign children were usually deported summarily.
 The government did not provide foreign trafficking victims with access to legal, medical, or psychological services, and the government made little effort to assist them with temporary or permanent resident status, or any other relief from deportation.
 The government did not keep records on the total number of trafficking victims identified during this reporting period.
 The government continued to provide specialized training for law enforcement and immigration officials on identifying and assisting victims of trafficking during the reporting period, and these trained officials were issued wallet-sized instruction cards showing the steps to take when a trafficking situation or victim is identified.
 Social workers received no such training.
-The government deported foreign trafficking victims without care or assistance after a brief detention, and seldom notified the victims’ embassies.
-Officials did not appear to fine victims, but frequently confiscated their possessions and money.
-No victims were penalized for unlawful acts committed as a directed result of being trafficked during the reporting period.
-The government gave little to no assistance – such as medical aid, shelter, or financial help – to its nationals who were repatriated as victims of trafficking.
+The government deported foreign trafficking victims without care or assistance after a brief detention and seldom notified the victims’ embassies.
+Officials did not appear to be fifindictims but frequently confiscated their possessions and money.
+No victims were penalized for unlawful acts committed due to being trafficked during the reporting period.
+The government gave little to no assistance - such as medical aid, shelter, or financial help - to its nationals who were repatriated as victims of trafficking.

-Prevention
+Prevention (2009)

 The government of Equatorial Guinea undertook limited trafficking prevention efforts during the year.
-In partnership with UNICEF and a foreign contractor, the government provided anti-trafficking information and educational campaigns during the reporting period – principally nationally broadcast radio and television spots to familiarize the general population with human trafficking.
+In partnership with UNICEF and a foreign contractor, the government provided anti-trafficking information and educational campaigns during the reporting period - principally nationally broadcast radio and television spots to familiarize the general population with human trafficking.
 The Prime Minister’s Office directed activities of the Interagency Commission for Trafficking in Persons, which is chaired by the Ministry of Justice.
 The Commission also includes the Attorney General, and the Ministries of Health, Interior, National Security, and Women’s Affairs.
 It is not clear how often the committee met during the year.
 The government did not undertake any discernible measures to reduce the demand for forced labor or commercial sex acts during the year.